 The pension was less than half my salary and no Social Security for 3 more years!
 I was also now divorced, Ginger leaving me and two kids (one dying in ’97) for Texas in 1991, meaning I could no longer work for a Baptist church and who else would hire a 59 year old divorcee who had only worked for Baptists?
-But God opened a door for me to finally be a missionary (my desire/calling since high school) as the short-term Business Facilitator for the Southern Baptist Mission in The Gambia, West Africa for a specified 3 years, exactly the length of job needed to receive Social Security at age 62.
+But God opened a door for me to finally be a missionary (my desire/calling since high school) as the short-term Business Facilitator for the Southern Baptist Mission in The Gambia, West Africa for a specified 3 years, exactly the length of job needed before receiving Social Security at age 62.
 Many stories about all of the above are included on other pages in this website.

-I worked and traveled in West Africa for three years or through 2002 when I could get Social Security and returned to Nashville in full retirement.
+I worked and traveled in West Africa for three years (loved Africa!) through 2002 when I could get Social Security and returned to Nashville in full retirement.
 I tried selling nature photos for a while in arts & crafts fairs and some galleries , but neither practical nor profitable!
 I enjoyed life living in downtown Nashville in row houses with mostly young adults, bicycling all over town until I thought I was too old and moved into McKendree Village, an independent living retirement center that took most of my money, making travel more difficult.
 Plus I got tired of stepping over all the walkers in the dining room and hearing about ailments. 🙂 McKendree 2012-2014.

 Ultimately I decided to move my retirement to Costa Rica where I would live on a constant nature photography trip!
 BEST DECISION I EVER MADE!
-This blog documents that decision beginning in 2014 and many of the experiences since then.
-For more about my life, see both the Biography Books page and the Little Bios & Resumes page and all other subpages under “About..”
+This blog documents that decision beginning in June 2014 and many of the experiences since then.
+For more about my earlier life, see both the Biography Books page and the Little Bios & Resumes page and all other subpages under “About..”
 They are all just older or written before my move to Costa Rica.

 Feel free to contact me with any comments or questions.